 Definitive diagnosis

-A + B + C or A + C (in addition to the above, eosinophils positive in conjunctival scraping)
+A + B + C or A + C (in addition to above, eosinophils positive in conjunctival scraping)

 Seasonal and perennial allergic conjunctivitis (SAC/PAC): No conjunctival proliferative changes.
 Papillae remain mild.